MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-17-Endangered-Threatened-Wildlife-Plants/subpart-I-Interagency-Cooperation/section-17.95.md

 (4) Unit 1: Orton Pond; Brunswick County, North Carolina.

-(i) Unit 1 consists of 688 acres (ac) (278 hectares (ha)) in an impounded section of Orton Creek in Brunswick County, North Carolina, approximately1/2 mile upstream from the confluence with the Cape Fear River and east of the town of Boiling Spring Lakes.
+(i) Unit 1 consists of 688 acres (ac) (278 hectares (ha)) in an impounded section of Orton Creek in Brunswick County, North Carolina, approximately 1/2 mile upstream from the confluence with the Cape Fear River and east of the town of Boiling Spring Lakes.
 Unit 1 is composed of lands in private ownership.

 (ii) Map of Units 1 and 2 follows: